nhanle83/Seattle-Rainfalls/README.md

 # EXCESSIVE RAINFALLS IN SEATTLE 2014-2015

 This project analyze weather data provided by the FiveThirtyEight public data repository.
 I first discuss an objective for the project and report the main results from my visual analysis of the data.
-I then discuss how I clean and visualize the data with detailed explanation on the choices I made in the process.
+I then discuss how I clean and visualize the data with with emphasis on how I choose between alternative representations of the data.
 Last, I discuss how to improve on the project if time permits.

 ## Objective